-Students will write a short analysis (3-4 pages, typed double spaced) on a film appropriate or popular with young adults selected from a list provide by the instructor.
+Students will write a short analysis (3-page, typed, single-sided, double spaced) on a film appropriate or popular with young adults selected from a list provide by the instructor.
 Students need to look up and read the entry on the film on Wikipedia and film reviews from the New York Times, Los Angeles Times and Roger Ebert's website (rogerebert.com).
 The film analysis should focus on how the film represents teenagers and their concerns and preoccupations.
 Identify reasons that the film would be appeal to an adolescent audience and the messages the film conveys to young adult viewers.
 Identify the genre of the film and provide a historical and cultural context for the film.
 Evaluate if the film is a successful film for teen viewers and justify your opinion.
 The film analysis paper should cite the film and at least one of the secondary sources on the film.
-Papers need to conform to the format found in the MLA Handbooks.
+Papers need to conform to the format found in the MLA Handbook.
+Students will provide a print copy of their teen film paper to the instructor.